Frequently Asked Questions

 Have you investigated the application of this technology in addressing oversize in block cave mining?

-What if there are water connections between the blast site and location of the blast operator, does this impact?
+How do water connections between the discharge site and location of the discharge operator impact the technology?

 Electrical safety is of utmost importance.
 Proper cabling, system design, and redundant safety interlocks have yielded a very safe design.
 The water connections must be analyzed electrically for grounding or stray currents.
 They also must be analyzed physically.
 If they block access, longer cabling may be necessary.

 Can I reduce oversize chunks of rock to sizes compatible with the transport equipment in use?

 This is an extremely good match for the technology.
 Please note that all answers given are based on current configuration/design of the equipment.
 In any solution, tradeoffs of cost vs. size vs. time vs. performance can be made to optimize the key factor desired.

 How long would it take to reduce a refrigerator-sized rock to a manageable pile of smaller rocks assuming that the equipment and supplies need to be brought in from a storage area about 200m away?